mobilecoinfoundation/mobilecoin/BUILD.md

 `cargo` supports crate-level features, and feature unification across the build plan.
 `cargo` does not support any notion of "global project-wide configuration".

-In practice, it's too hard invoke cargo to get all the features enables exactly correctly on all the right crates, if every crate has an `sgx_mode` and `ias_mode` feature.
+In practice, it's too hard invoke cargo to get all the features enabled exactly correctly on all the right crates, if every crate has an `sgx_mode` and `ias_mode` feature.

 Even if cargo had workspace-level features, which it doesn't, that wouldn't be good enough for us